Office does not support custom fonts. This includes any fonts that were manipulated by a font or typography program.

 - On the Edit menu, click Resolve Duplicates.

 - To remove all the fonts from the computer that Font Book just disabled, follow these steps:

 - After the duplicates have been resolved, select each disabled font, click File > Reveal in Finder, and then drag it to the trash.

 - You may notice that Font Book sometimes turns off the newer copy of the font instead of the older one.
 If you prefer the newer copy, drag the older one to the trash, and then re-enable the new one.

 - Restart the computer.
 Apple OS X will rebuild its font cache, and Word will rebuild its font cache from that.

 - For best performance in Word, try to run with all your fonts enabled all the time.
 Each time that Word starts, it compares its font cache with the system font cache.
 If the two don't match, Word will regenerate its own font cache, which can take a few seconds.
 If you have dynamically enabled fonts, the system font cache will appear different nearly every time that Word runs this comparison.

 - You must do this every time you install an update, because the Microsoft installer tries to restore the disabled fonts each time.

 Method 2Restart the computer in Safe mode.
 Then, restart the computer normally.
 For more information about how to restart your computer in Safe mode, click the following article number to view the article in the Microsoft Knowledge Base:

-2398596 Perform a clean startup (Safe boot) to determine whether background programs are interfering with Office for Mac
+2398596 How to use a "clean startup" to determine whether background programs are interfering with Office for Mac

 The font is damaged, or the system is not reading the fontIf the font is not a custom font and does not appear in your Office program, the font may be damaged.
 To reinstall the font, see Mac OS X: Font locations and their purposes.